 - 50 AMP for your main breaker box/ service panel

 - A hot tub bond wire directly connected to the control pack

 - GFCI installed next to the hot tub on a wall at least five feet away

 The total average cost for this electrical setup is estimated at around $600.
-Note that you need to get a permit for this project.
+Note that you may need to get a permit for home projects that require electrical wiring.
 Be sure to check with your local county or city.

-You will need a source of water nearby for filling the tub and cleaning it.
+You will also need a source of water nearby for filling the hot tub and cleaning it.
 A garden hose will typically do.
 Further, you’ll need to choose a sanitation system (more on that below).

 You may need a sturdy set of waterproof stairs for easy and safe entrance and exit from the spa.
-These range in price from $150- $350, on average.
-You may opt for a pump to quickly and easily empty the spa, which runs about $100.
+The average cost for these ranges from $150 to $350.
+Alternatively, you may opt for a pump to quickly and easily empty the spa, which runs about $100.

-A cover is required to keep the water clean, keep heat in, and protect the spa from the elements (especially for an outdoor hot tub).
+Next, a cover is required to keep the spa water clean, keep heat in, and protect the spa from the elements (especially for an outdoor hot tub).
 But how much does a hot tub cover cost?
 Typically around $225.

-The cover helper is a piece that makes it easier to open and close the cover.
+Then, there is the cover helper.
+This is a piece of equipment that makes it easier to open and close the hot tub cover.
 It prevents the cover from being damaged and eases the operation for users.
-These usually run around $200.
+Estimates for these usually land around $200.

 Having trouble keeping a running tally of all the prices?
 Don’t worry.
-While all of the following may not apply to you, here is an extensive list of estimated hot tub installation costs.
+While all of the following may not apply to you, here is an extensive itemized list of hot tub installation costs.

-How much does it cost to install an in-ground spa?
+How much does it cost to install a built-in hot tub?

-Bruce Wettstein, the pool builder at Blacks and Pools, says, “The major components of an in-ground project would be dig (excavation), steel, gunite (shotcrete), tile and coping, plumbing, electric, equipment installation, plaster, and start up.”
+Bruce Wettstein, the pool builder at Blacks and Pools, says, “The major components of in-ground hot tubs would be dig (excavation), steel, gunite (shotcrete), tile and coping, plumbing, electric, equipment installation, plaster, and start-up.”